infusion-zero-edit/Pose-Editing/README.md

 2. Task2.
 The second task is to change the pose of the segmented object by the relative angles given by the user.
 You can use a consistent direction as positive azimuth and polar angle change and mention what you used.

 The generated image:
-a.
-Should preserve the scene (background)
+1. Should preserve the scene (background)
-b.
-Should adhere to the relative angles given by the user
+2. Should adhere to the relative angles given by the user

 ## Usage
 ```